remykarem/remykarem.github.io/books/src/kotlin-book/src/java_distributions.md

 | GraalVM Community Edition | GraalVM      | Yes |

 TCK (Technology Compatibility Kit) is a suite of tests that checks for JSR compliance.
 Java distribution builds are usually TCK-tested.

-(I think) each distribution has its own release cycle.